Glitch752/TaleLanguage/README.md

   - [ ] Bytecode interpreter
 - [ ] Implement a compiler

-# FAQ (Nobody asked these except me)
+# FAQ (Questions to myself)

 ## Where does the name come from?
 A random noun generator.
+I needed a name and I couldn't think of one ¯\\\_(ツ)_/¯

 ## Why did you make this?
-Because I wanted to learn Zig and I'm interested in compiler design.
+I'm making this language because I wanted to learn Zig and I'm interested in compiler design.

 ## What's the goal of this project?
 To make a programming language that is relatively fast, easy-to-use (ish), and compiles to various targets.